web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/define.md

 By configuring the [source.define](/en/api/config-source.html#sourcedefine), you can replace expressions with other expressions or values in compile time.

 `Define` looks like macro definitions in other programming languages.
 But JavaScript has powerful runtime capabilities, so you don't need to use it as a complicated code generator.
 You can use it to pass simple data, such as environment variables, from compile time to runtime.
-Almost there, it can be used to work with Builder to shake trees.
+Almost there, it can be used to work with Rsbuild to shake trees.

 ### Replace Expressions